MEB 2026

 Keynotes speeches will be not just one person, but a senior researcher (30 min), followed by two early-career researchers from their lab (2 x 15 min).

-While the complete list of keynotes is not ready yet, here are the wonderful scientists who already accepted our invitation, and will present along with members of their lab:
+Here are the wonderful scientists who already accepted our invitation, some will present along with members of their lab:

 Program